tripl-to/proposal/docs/README.md

-# Introduction - TRIPL = smarT TRaveL Industry ProtocoL
+# TRIPL = smart travel industry protocol

 **TLDR for blockchain experts: Hotel nights, flight seats, opera tickets and a place in an exotic expedition can be seen as NFTs.**